 The Grand Palace more than lives up to its name.
 The white exterior walls keep the priceless relics hidden from the public, but upon paying the entrance fee, visitors are treated to views of towering spires and stunning temples across the grounds.
 A second must-see inside the palace walls is Wat Phra Kaew, otherwise known as the Temple of the Emerald Buddha.
 Inside, a smallish emerald and gold-laden Buddha dons a cloak that the king changes with the passing of each season.

 Nothing can quite prepare you for the jaw-dropping size of the Reclining Buddha, so try to act natural upon entry.
 Wat Pho, or the Temple of the Reclining Buddha, surrounds the 46-metre-long (151-foot-long), 15-metre-high (49-foot-high) statue that stares up at the ceiling in a gaze of enlightenment.
 Though the statue is the focal point of the temple grounds, visitors will also find colourful murals illustrating over 400 images of the Buddha, in addition to a traditional Thai massage school.

 Chatuchak Weekend Market

-Wat Arun, or the Temple of the Dawn, sits on the western banks of the Chao Phraya River in the old capital of Thonburi.
-It was given this name by King Taksin, who came upon the structure at dawn.
-The temple is home to five towering prangs, or towers, which can be seen from the river.
-These are covered with vibrant porcelain and colorful ceramic tiles, many of which are made to look like pieces of foliage.
-The reclining Buddha found in Wat Pho used to be in Wat Arun.
-Admission into the temple is ฿50.
+Recently renovated and reopened to the public at the end of 2017, Wat Arun, or the Temple of the Dawn, is a majestic white temple that sits on the western banks of the Chao Phraya River in the old capital of Thonburi.
+The temple is home to five towering prangs (towers), which are visible from the river and covered with vibrant porcelain and colourful ceramic tiles, many of which look like pieces of foliage.
+Like most major attractions, it’s best to go when it opens to avoid the crowds.

 Bangkok Art and Culture Centre